sdhutchins/jekyll-coders-delight/README.md

   - jekyll-remote-theme
 ```

-For an example repo you can look at the [demo](https://github.com/niklasbuschmann/contrast-demo) of this theme.
+For an example repository, you can look at the [demo](https://www.shauritahutchins.com/jekyll-coders-delight/) of this theme.

 ## Features